dctelf/dctelf.github.io/_posts/2024-12-02-what-makes-an-intermediate-certificate-intermediate.md

 Core observation is that the issuer of the end-entity/service certificate is the subject of the next certificate up in the chain (and so on).
 This subject -> issuer chain extends all the way to the root certificate in the trust store of the client.

-From a root certificate perspective, the way `openssl s_client` displays this isn't intuitive (it only displays the certificate bundle presented by the service, but not the root), additionally I have a suspicion that openssl is always using my machines trust store and validating the full chain, so there is no easy way to see the difference between a chain that isn't validated against a root vs. one that is, with openssl.
+From a root certificate perspective, the way `openssl s_client` displays this isn't intuitive (it only displays the certificate bundle presented by the service, but not the root), additionally I have a suspicion that openssl (`OpenSSL 3.0.13`) is always using my machines (Ubuntu) trust store and validating the full chain, so there is no easy way to see the difference between a chain that isn't validated against a root vs. one that is, with openssl.

 To show the similar fields from the matching root;